larrydodson/MechaCar_Statistical_Analysis/README.md

  2. *Is the slope of the linear model considered to be zero?
 Why or why not?*

 > No, the slope of the linear model, lm, is not considered to be zero.
 The multiple r-square value is 0.7149 and the p-value is below the significance level of 0.05%, indicates that there is sufficient evidence to reject the null hypothesis.
 And, indicates that slope of the linear model is not zero.
+>

- Zero? - are the slopes close to zero or not, for each ind var
+> Zero? - are the slopes close to zero or not, for each ind var
+>

  3. *Does this linear model predict mpg of MechaCar prototypes effectively?
 Why?*

+ For r2 (r-squared) value, aka the coefficient of determination, as a probability metric to determine likelihood of predictability for future data points as a fit to the linear model.
+A value for r2 in the range between 0 and 1 will indicate a likely probable fit.

 > abc def. .. ..  ~Yes, the linear model is a good indicator of effectiveness because the multiple r-square value is 0.7149 and the p-value is 5.35e-11, which is below the significance level of 0.05%.
 The r-square value indicates that 71% of predictions will be correct using this linear model.
 >